-I am senior critic-at-large for the Washington Post.
-The Battle of Versailles: The Night American Fashion Stumbled Into The Spotlight And Made History is my first solo book.
+The Battle of Versailles: The Night American Fashion Stumbled Into The Spotlight And Made History was my first solo book.

 In addition to the Post, my journalism has appeared in Harper’s Bazaar, Vogue, Essence, New York magazine, The Daily Beast and the New Yorker, among other publications.
 I've contributed to several books including “Runway Madness,” “No Sweat: Fashion, Free Trade and the Rights of Garment Workers,” and “Thirty Ways of Looking at Hillary: Reflections by Women Writers.”
 I'm also the author, along with the Washington Post photo staff, of “Michelle: Her First Year as First Lady.”